 Shadow is another autonomous part of the psyche brought to life in dreams:

-These parts of you are able to draw upon the intelligence of the whole and even tap our collective knowledge and wisdom (the “collective unconscious”) and other dimensions of reality.
-They’re autonomous and have their own viewpoints, opinions, and knowledge.
+These parts of you are able to draw from the intelligence of the whole and even tap our collective knowledge and wisdom (the “collective unconscious”) and other dimensions of reality.
+They’re autonomous and have their own viewpoints, opinions, agendas and knowledge.

 Archetypes, by definition, originate from outside of ordinary space and time.
-It’s a little-known part of the theory originated by Dr. Carl Jung in consultation with Wolfgang Pauli, a Nobel Prize physicist.
-When these characters take form in your dreams, they show outside forces working through you that draw upon timeless wisdom and knowledge, and they appear in dreams as distinctly intelligent and aware.
+It’s a little-known part of the theory originated by Dr. Carl Jung in consultation with Wolfgang Pauli, a Nobel Laureate physicist.
+When these characters take form in your dreams, they show outside forces working through you that tap into timeless wisdom and knowledge, and they appear in dreams as distinctly intelligent and aware.

 On the other hand, characters that act programmed are more likely to represent something such as a function of the body that’s way outside conscious control: digestion, circulation, organ function.
 They can represent autonomous functions of the mind such as vision and hearing.
 Or they can represent a subject, idea, pattern, wish, and so on.